-Whenever you purchase an extended auto warranty, make sure to read your contract thoroughly to make sure you understand the exclusions and limitations of coverage.
+Whenever you purchase a protection plan, make sure to read your contract thoroughly to make sure you understand the exclusions and limitations of coverage.

 Cost of CarShield Extended Warranty Coverage

-When we received our quotes, the CarShield representative also recommended a month-to-month unlimited Gold plan, although a price was not provided.
+When we received our quotes, the CarShield representative also recommended a month-to-month unlimited Gold plan but didn’t provide a price.

-Pricing for an extended warranty may vary, as extended warranty quotes are based on many factors like:
+Pricing for an extended warranty may vary, as extended warranty quotes are based on factors such as: